alecstem/REUWebsite/view_project.md

+# Project Info

-## 3D UAV Path Planning Using Aerially Obtained Point Clouds
+## Title: 3D UAV Path Planning Using Aerially Obtained Point Clouds

 ### [Pseudocode](/pseudocode.md)
 This is our project broken down into pseudocode for later replecation.